DAIC-tud/docs/content/en/docs/job_submissions/_index.md

-The following commands are useful for checking priortization of your own jobs:
+The following commands are useful for checking prioritization of your own jobs:

 | Command | Purpose |
 | ------- | ------- |